mshi01/ai110-pawpal-starter/README.md

 # PawPal+ (Module 2 Project)

 **PawPal+** is a Streamlit web app that helps busy pet owners plan and track daily care tasks for their pets.
 After a quick setup (owner name + first pet), users can add timed tasks (walks, feeding, meds, grooming, etc.) with a priority and recurrence frequency.
 A single click generates a prioritized daily schedule — high-priority tasks first, then by scheduled time — and flags any time conflicts inline.
-Recurring tasks (daily or weekly) automatically reappear the next day or week once marked complete, so nothing falls through the cracks.
+Recurring tasks (daily or weekly) automatically reappear the next day or week once marked complete.

 ## Scenario